How to Connect To A SSH Terminal

 - Void Linux

 Possibilities are endless and it is specifically designed for power keyboard users.
-The people who want to control all the work by using the keyboard love the keys and interaction Kitty offers them.
-The people who want to use a mouse for the interaction can also use their mouse to do their tasks.
+The people who want to control all the work by using the keyboard love the keyboard shortcuts Kitty offers them.
+However, if you want to use a mouse, you can also do so to achieve your tasks.

 Tabs Top Level Organization